eclipse/kuksa.val/doc/jwt.md

 ```

 Another great ressource to play with and understand JWT tokens is https://jwt.io/.
 Use the RSA256 algorithm from the drop down.
-It can immediately decode al `*.token` files from kuksa.val.
+It can immediately decode all `*.token` files from kuksa.val.
 Try it!
-When you copy the contents of `jwt.key.pub` to the public key textfield,m it can check whether signature is valid, if you also copy the `jwt.key` to the private key texfield you can modify and create valid kuksa.val tokens directly on the webpage without the need for `createToken.py` script
+When you copy the contents of `jwt.key.pub` to the public key textfield, it can check whether signature is valid, if you also copy the `jwt.key` to the private key textfield you can modify and create valid kuksa.val tokens directly on the webpage without the need for `createToken.py` script

 ![Alt text](.//pictures/jwt.png?raw=true "jwt")